Top Dutch Solar Racing: Achievements

 On October 13, 2019, Top Dutch Solar Racing started in the pole position of the 15th Bridgestone World Solar Challenge in Darwin, Australia.
 Five days later, on October 18, 2019, Green Lightning reached Adelaide and finished 4th after Bluepoint of Agoria Solar Team, Tokai Challenger of Tokai University Solar Car Team and Electrum of University of Michigan Solar Car Team.
 Due to technical issues and accidents of Solar Team Twente and Vattenfall Solar Team, Top Dutch Solar Racing was the best Dutch team participating in the challenger class during the BWSC 2019.
 The team also received the Excellence in Engineering Award as recognition for its good performance considering the lack of experience of the team.

 Between September 21 and September 23, 2020, Top Dutch Solar Racing participated in the iLumen European Solar Challenge in Heusden-Zolder, Belgium.
 Besides winning the dynamic parcours challenge, the team won third place at the 24-hour race with 302 completed laps and set a track record of 2:42:767.
 This was done TDSR's first solar car; Green Lightning.

 On October 22, 2023, Top Dutch Solar Racing started in fourth position on the 16th Bridgestone World Solar Challenge in Darwin, Australia.
 Six days later, on October 27, 2023, Green Thunder reached Adelaide and finished 6th.
 Next to this, the team received the Safety Award as the jury was impressed by the safe working methods.
 Especially the way the team carried out their roadside repairs received praise from the jury.

+September 20th, 2026 marked an important day for TDSR placing third at the iLumen European Solar Challenge for the second time in their history.
+For the first time, TDSR entered the competition with 2 cars, Green Thunder and Green Falcon both having a top 5 finish (GT: 4th; GF: 3rd).